The Antikythera Mechanism

 [ Home ]

-Italiano || Français || English
+[ Italien || Français || Anglais ]

 Too many people, however, argue and present their "findings" without referring to the long and minute work of Michael and to the many papers relating it.

-An attitude even less acceptable when it comes from professional teams that dare to underrate the work of a single man.
+An attitude even less acceptable when it comes from large, professional teams that dare to underrate the work of a single man.

 I find it so shameful, that I need to go beyond the Author's will and publish some of his achievements.